One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

-In the equation (\ref{figure2}), if we take the average over $k$ inside the trace distance and trace out $\hat{K}$ system, by convexity and monotonicity of the trace distance, we will have the equations in (\ref{avklepsilon}).
+In equation (\ref{figure2}), if we take the average over $k$ inside the trace distance and trace out $\hat{K}$ system, by the convexity and monotonicity of the trace distance, we obtain the equations in (\ref{avklepsilon}).